saksham18kukreja/velocity_obstacles/README.md

 ## Note:
 A friend of mine once told me that if a code works and you don't know how, do not change/edit it
-<br/> The code can be optimised easily but mehhh, i don't know how
+<br/> This code can be optimised easily but mehhh, I don't want to